 Andrew McKeon, Executive Director

 As the Executive Director of RGGI, Inc., Andrew serves at the direction of the RGGI, Inc. Board of Directors and has three broad areas of responsibility: management, execution and engagement.
 Management responsibilities include overseeing the day-to-day operations of RGGI, including the supervision of the staff and subcontractors, as well as responsibility for all financial and accounting processes.
 Execution refers to the quarterly CO2 allowance auctions, and timely reporting on allowance tracking and emissions monitoring, offsets program, and CO2 allowance market monitoring.
-Engagement relates to outreach to all stakeholders, facilitating meetings with the RGGI board and RGGI state staff, and managing public communications on the RGGI program.
+Engagement relates to outreach to all stakeholders, facilitating meetings with the RGGI board and RGGI state staff, and managing RGGI public communications.

 Andrew has been an invited speaker at the UN, NASA’s Goddard Institute, NYU, Purdue University, and PwC.
 For five years he served on the board of TransitCenter, an NGO dedicated to sustainable transportation solutions.
 Andrew holds an MS in Mechanical Engineering and an MBA from Columbia University.

-Mark holds a B.S. in Ecology and Evolutionary Biology from Yale University and a M.A. in Climate and Society from Columbia University.
+Leila holds a B.S. in Earth and Atmospheric Sciences from the University of Alberta and a M.A. in Climate and Society from Columbia University.

-As Program Associate at RGGI, Inc., Fred supports the implementation of various program and communication activities, include CO2 allowance auctions, media monitoring, reporting on the investment of state auction proceeds, and overall program support.
+As Program Associate at RGGI, Inc., Tim supports the implementation of the RGGI CO2 allowance auctions, market monitoring, reporting on the investment of state auction proceeds, data analysis, and overall program support.

 Peter Rennée, Business Manager